AI's role in transforming patient care: Perspectives from our Principal Product Manager

 You’ve achieved so much professionally already, is there any personal successes you’re really proud of?

-When I was working towards my PhD, my mum became unwell and then my grandma shortly after, and so I moved home to help care and be there for my family whilst continuing to work on my studies.
+When I was working towards my PhD, my mum became unwell and then my grandma shortly after, so I moved home to help care and be there for my family whilst continuing to work on my studies.
 It was a really difficult time for me, with the addition of a global pandemic, but thankfully I had great personal support and a supervisor who was very understanding which meant that, with a lot of hard work, I was able to balance everything.
 I am proud of my resilience and perseverance during this time, which enabled me to complete my PhD with everything that was going on.

 Before we wrap up, can you let us in on what you get up to when you’re not at work?

-At the moment, I am planning my wedding!
-I also really enjoy Pilates and going to my family’s caravan in Rossnowlagh, Donegal for some well needed down-time.
 I am also continuing work on my product that was created on the back of my PhD, SAIV.
-It aims to utilize AI with ICU data to provide predictive alerts as a clinical decision support tool to improve lengths of stays, mortality rates and patient lives.
+It aims to utilize AI for the analysis of ICU data to provide predictive alerts, serving as a clinical decision support tool to improve lengths of hospital stays, mortality rates and patient lives.

 Blog author(s)